mvac7/SDCC_VDP_SPRITES_12_MSXROM_Lib/README.md

 Open Source library with functions to directly access to sprites of the TMS9918A.

-Provides basic functions for initialization and display Sprites and functions for access specific parameters (positioning, color, pattern, visibility and EarlyClock).
+Provides a set of functions for displaying Sprites, both fully (PUTSPRITE) and specific (positioning, color, pattern, visibility and EarlyClock).

+Contains the PUTSPRITE function similar to that of MSX BASIC.

-The SPRITES 1/2 version is designed to work with TMS9918A, although it also allows using the G3 screen mode (V9938), in a simplified manner.
+The SPRITES 1/2 version is the same as the SPRITES Library except that it edits the color / Early Clock parameters in the G3 screen mode (V9938), in a simplified way, as the MSX-BASIC does with the PUTSPRITE instruction.

 The functions that assign a color, such as PUTSPRITE or SetSpriteColor, will do it in all the lines of the sprite, so it will NOT be useful to take advantage of the multicolored improvement of the sprites of the V9938.